You are here

 - Target Departments are encouraged to provide employees in the program with relevant employment during summer placements.

 - The Target Department may choose to appoint the employee to a position in the Department at any time during the leave.
-EIA will continue to pay the costs of the employee’s participation in Amaaqtaarniq.
+HR will continue to pay the costs of the employee’s participation in Amaaqtaarniq.